roblatour/ESP32NetworkTimeTemplate/README.md

 # ESP32 Network Time Template

-An open source template Arduino / C++ sketch for ESP32s to get and periodically sync local time from a network time server.
+An open source template Arduino / C++ sketch for an ESP32 to get and periodically sync local time from a network time server.

 License: MIT